freeCodeCamp/guide/src/pages/articles/certificates/set-the-id-of-an-element/index.md

 ---
-title: Set the Id of An Element
+title: Set the Id of an Element
 ---
 In addition to classes, each HTML element can also have an `id` attribute.